 Gemini rules the hands, fingers, arms, shoulders, upper ribs, lungs and nervous system.
-The following partner yoga poses are designed to cultivate playfulness and trust.
-These moves can fire up your solar plexus—the third chakra—empowering your sense of purpose while working the core.
+These Gemini season yoga moves can fire up your solar plexus—the third chakra—empowering your sense of purpose while working the core.

-For musical inspiration, I recommend Michael Kiwanuka’s “Love & Hate” as your go-to soundtrack to remind you that not only do opposites attract, the nature of two opposing forces can help build greater peace of mind during dualistic Gemini season.
+For musical inspiration, I recommend Michael Kiwanuka’s “Love & Hate” as your go-to soundtrack to remind you that the nature of two opposing forces can help build greater peace of mind during dualistic Gemini season yoga.

 Begin seated back-to-back with your partner comfortably in a cross-legged position (Sukhasana).
 Lean into each other from the back of your heart (upper thoracic spine) as you both sit up tall.
 Inhale both of your arms overhead and exhale as you both twist to your respective left sides (pictured), placing right hands on top of left knees and left hands on top of your partner’s right knee.
 Continue sitting up even taller and using the other person as support.
 Inhale both of your arms overhead, and exhale so both twist to your right.
 (Note: it doesn’t matter which way you decide to twist first, so long as you twist in tandem together).